 Sting operations are common for Prostitution related crimes.
 The police in cities like Denver, Aurora, and Lakewood, Colorado, often run these sting operations to catch people at the moment the crime is committed – or even before it is committed.
 Stages are set, and the police lie in wait, ready to arrest anyone who takes the bait.
 There are many different scenarios, but a common one is for a female police officer to pretend to be a prostitute.
 When unsuspecting “Johns” (code-name for people soliciting for prostitution) approach the undercover officer, they are arrested and charged with soliciting for prostitution or patronizing a prostitute.
 The undercover cop is usually wearing a wire or video (body camera), and everything that is said is recorded.
 There can be misunderstandings and false arrests, so it is important to contact one of our skilled criminal defense lawyers to examine your case.
 Entrapment is a viable affirmative defense to charges as a result of sting operations – talk to a knowledgeable criminal lawyer to learn if it applies in your case.

 Why You Need an Aggressive Prostitution Defense Lawyer

-If you or a loved one has been charged with a Prostitution related crime, don't hesitate to contact one of the best criminal defense lawyers at Sawyer Legal Group, LLC.
+If you or a loved one has been charged with a prostitution related crime, don't hesitate to contact one of the best criminal defense lawyers at Sawyer Legal Group, LLC.
 Ignoring the charges against you won't help.
 You need to take the offensive and fight against overblown charges.
-The expert criminal attorneys at our office have decades of combined experience, and we focus on helping people who have been charged with Prostitution crimes or sex offenses.
+The experienced criminal attorneys at our office have decades of combined experience, and we focus on helping people who have been charged with prostitution crimes or sex offenses.
 We work hard to get the charges against you dismissed or get an acquittal or a “not guilty” verdict at trial.
-There is a stigma with Prostitution related crimes.
+There is a stigma with prostitution related crimes.
 Don't stand alone in the courtroom – work with an aggressive advocate who will defend your future in court.